French invasion of Russia: Combat service and support and medicine

 Nine pontoon companies, three pontoon trains with 100 pontoons each, two companies of marines, nine sapper companies, six miner companies and an engineer park were deployed for the invasion force.
-Large-scale military hospitals were created at Warsaw, Thorn, Breslau, Marienburg, Elbing and Danzig, while hospitals in East Prussia had beds for 28,000.
+Large-scale military hospitals were created at Breslau, Warsaw, Thorn, Marienburg, Elbing and Danzig, while hospitals in East Prussia (Königsberg), had beds for 28,000.
+The main hospital was in Vilnius, another was set up in Hlybokaye.